 The BCom and BBusSc degrees may also be taken by South African students affected by disparities in educational or life experiences through the Academic Development Programmes (ADP) offered by the Commerce Education Development Unit (EDU).

 The ADP BBusSc can be taken over a four- or five-year period, and the ADP BCom over a three- or four-year period.
 In the EDU, students receive a range of additional support.
-You can find out more about the Commerce EDU and ADP in the Your Guide to Undergraduate Studies in Commerce brochure.
+You can find out more on the Commerce EDU website.

-- 31 January to 2 February 2024: Orientation for all students who are new to Cape Town (out-of-towners).
+- 5 to 7 February 2025: Orientation for students who are new to Cape Town.

 Please visit the Orientation page to find out more about what happens at Orientation and why it is important.

-Watch: A Day in the life of a Commerce student, Emily Wang
+Studying at UCT: A day in the life of Commerce students

-Meet Emily Wang, a third-year undergraduate student.
-Emily gives a glimpse into her daily experiences on campus as a student in the Faculty of Commerce and shares some valuable tips with prospective UCT students.
+Third-year Commerce undergraduate students Emily Wang and Xhanti Solani give a glimpse into their daily experiences on campus as students in the Faculty of Commerce and share some valuable tips with prospective UCT students.

 Useful Resources for Commerce Undergraduate Applicants